 9) Patnitop: Patnitop is a hilltop tourist location based on a plateau in the Shiwalik hills in Udhampur district.
 It is at an altitude of 2024m.
 There are many pleasant walks around this popular hill station.

 10) Leh: Leh is the capital of Ladakh province.
 It is one of the largest districts of India.
 The town, situated at an altitude of 3524 meters, is dominated by the ruined Leh Palace, the former mansion of the royal family of Ladakh.
 This is a popular tourist place with several attractions.
 Apart from the Ladakh Palace, there are monasteries at Shey, Hemis, Alchi, Thikse and Lamayuru.
 There are places like Khardongla and several lakes and museums to explore.
-Leh also provides for a number of adventure activities including mountaineering, white-water rafting and trekking along the Markha Valley.
+Leh also provides for a number of adventure activities including mountaineering, white-water rafting and trekking along the Markha Valley.11) Hemis: Hemis is a village in the Leh district, 40km southeast of the Leh town.
+Hemis is well known for the Hemis monastery that was established in 1672 by king Senge Nampar Gyalva.
+A colorful festival is held in the village every year in July.
+Hemis is close to the Hemis National Park, the only high altitude park in the country.
+The Park, created in 1981, is home to the endangered snow leopard.

 12) Zanskar: Zanskar is a subdistrict or tehsil of the Kargil district, situated at around 105km from Leh.
 Padum, the headquarters of Zanskar valley, is around 250 km away from Kargil town.
 Zanskar is popular with adventure lovers as it is a hot spot for trekking, paragliding and river rafting.
 Zanskar has some Buddhist monasteries, also loved by tourists.
 Stongdey monastery is one of the popular ones among tourists.
 Drang-Drung Glacier is another attraction.
 This is one of the biggest glaciers of the country and offers picturesque views of the snow-capped Himalayan peaks.

 13) Nubra Valley: Nubra Valley lies about 150 km north of Leh.
 Shyok River meets Siachan River here to form a large valley.
 Diskit is the capital of Nubra and home to 14th century monastery, the largest and oldest monastery in Nubra valley.
 Nubra valley separates Ladakh from the Karakoram Ranges.
-The famous Siachen Glacier lies to the north of the valley.
+The famous Siachen Glacier lies to the north of the valley.The common way to access this valley is to travel over the Khardung La pass from Leh town.
+Samstanling monastery between Kyagar and Sumur villages is also a tourist attraction and so is Panamik for its hot springs.
+One can enjoy ride of double humped Bactrian camels.

 Treat yourself to customized tour packages with Excursion2India!
-Please write to us at sales@excursion2india.com or info@excursion2india.com.
+Please write to us at [email protected] or [email protected].
 Please also feel free to call us at +91-9163580464